…or, to give it its full designation, the Minolta MD W.Rokkor-X 24mm 1:2.8.

 I wasn’t planning to buy this lens.
 It’s among the more expensive Minolta lenses ($220–250 in good condition from reputable dealers) and I only occasionally go wider than 35mm.
 Besides, I already had a 24mm lens for my Nikon FM2n if I needed one.
 However, while making my near daily check of a couple of online dealers recently this lens appeared for only $149.
 I assumed at that price it would be in very poor shape but it was listed as ‘Excellent’ and the reason given for the low price was some damage to the front filter ring, which you can see in the photograph.
 Since I don’t use filters a damaged filter ring makes no odds to me, so I ended up with a bargain.

-Here are some pictures from around Washington DC taken with the XD and 24mm combination.
+The pictures were taken around Washington DC with the XD and 24mm combination on Kodak Ektar.
 Everything is nice and sharp and the colours look good to me.
 The only downside is that it is susceptible to flare, though I was shooting on a very bright and sunny day.
 I think I’ll need to pick up a push on lens hood for this one.
 Overall though, this is a very nice lens and it’s well worth the bargain price.